kyklop-climate/kyklop/README.md

-# Cyclops
+# Kyklop
 ## Introduction

-Cyclops is a tool for detection, tracking, and analysis of tropical cyclones in weather data.
+Kyklop is a tool for detection, tracking, and analysis of tropical cyclones in weather data.

 ## License
-Cyclops is licensed under the MIT License.
+Kyklop is licensed under the MIT License.
 [View the license file.](./LICENSE)